-Interestingly, although only a minority of teachers work full-time in Jewish education (32%), most, 59% of teachers, describe themselves as having a career in Jewish education (see Table 11).
-In fact, 54% of those who work part-time in Jewish education (those who teach less than 25 hours per week) indicate that they have careers in Jewish education.
-At the same time, 31% of the full-time Jewish educators say Jewish education is not their career.
-For a majority of educators, part-time or not, Jewish education is their career.
+Interestingly, although only a minority of teachers work full-time in Jewish education (32%), a majority, 59% of teachers, describe themselves as having a career in Jewish education (see Table 11).
+In fact, 54% of those who work part-time in Jewish education (those who teach fewer than 25 hours per week) indicate that they have careers in Jewish education.
+At the same time, 31% of the full-time Jewish educators do not view Jewish education as their career.